jeffreyhuang/tutsplus-functional-js/README.md

-# tut-functional-js
+# Functional Programming in JavaScript
-Functional JS tutorial project code for tutsplus.com
+Coding practice on JavaScript functional programming tutorial project by Jason Rhodes on Envato Tuts+